Americans living in Germany

-There are plenty of perks for Americans considering moving to Germany.
+There are plenty of perks for Americans thinking about moving to Germany.
 This includes the excellent standard of living and plenty of job opportunities; especially if you’re a skilled worker with a tech, science, or health background.

 Another bonus to moving to Germany is that English is widely spoken throughout the country.
 However, it’ll be helpful to learn German too.
-Other reasons to live abroad include affordable and quality healthcare, free education, stellar transportation, and easy access to other parts of Europe.
+Other reasons to move there include safety, affordable, quality healthcare, free education, stellar transportation, and easy access to other parts of Europe.

 Even though there are many pros to making Germany your future home, keep in mind that German weather isn’t ideal if you’re seeking a warm climate or ready to retire.
 Harsh winters are the norm and Germany doesn’t have a path to retirement for foreigners (more on that later).
 German is notoriously difficult to learn so it will take a lot of time and effort to achieve a high level.

 Keep reading to get a complete overview of what it’s like to live in Germany as a foreigner.
-By the end you should be able to determine if this European country is right fit for you.
+By the end you should have a better idea if this European country is the right fit for you.

 Can an American citizen work and live in Germany?

 American citizens only visit Germany for a total of 90 days within a 180-day period as a tourist.
 If you want to work and live in Germany you will need to obtain a visa that gives you permission to do so.
 When researching these choices, you’ll need to see which options are best suited for your situation.